Several quality

 that I’m not a grass farmer.
 If I was, I probably would have

-waited another week before moving our chickens in from
+waited another week before moving our chickens in from the

-and back onto
+woods and back onto

 their rotational pastures.